george-p-johnson/Scanner-Code-Snippet/README.md

 Scanner codes cheat sheet.
 Here are a few things we typically do for a Salesforce event.
+The full manual is in the assets folder.

 1. Factory reset
 2. Enable URL scanning on